-You can create follow up tasks and activities to the Sales Team, create Opportunities from forms or lists where the target/lead/contact has explicitly expressed interest in doing business with your Organization, and create cases in SugarCRM from Support Forms to track and manage product or service related problems among other things.
+The Create in CRM step for Automated Programs allows the ability to push highly qualified leads into SugarCRM based on lead score qualification and create Account, Opportunity, and Quote information.
+You can create follow-up tasks and activities for the Sales Team, create Opportunities from forms or lists where the target/lead/contact has explicitly expressed interest in doing business with your organization, and create cases in SugarCRM from Support Forms to track and manage product or service related problems among other things.

-You must also sync the CRM Admin in order for the Create In CRM step to be visible in the automated program.
+You must also sync Data Management in order for the Create In CRM step to be visible in the automated program.

 - Ability to push new Act-On records into SugarCRM as SugarCRM Targets to continue to qualify them in the lead process before conversion.

-- Ability to push highly qualified leads into SugarCRM based on lead score qualification and create Account, Opportunity and Quote information.
-You can also create follow up tasks and activities to the Sales Team.
+- Ability to push highly qualified leads into SugarCRM based on lead score qualification and create Account, Opportunity, and Quote information.
+You can also create follow-up tasks and activities for the Sales Team.

 - Create Opportunities from forms or lists where the target/lead/contact has explicitly expressed interest in doing business with your Organization.

 - Generate Quotes from a list that contains the required information to create a quote.
 This list may come from a 3rd party source, your ERP, or product catalog.

 - Create cases in SugarCRM from Support Forms to track and manage product or service-related problems.

 - Add notes to records with SugarCRM to document interactions that have occurred.

 The first step in the program is to identify how you want to manage these records.
 When adding a Create in CRM step to an Automated Program, you have the option to create any new record based on the email address as a new Contacts, Leads, or Targets: